 A number of authors have examined the potential impacts of B. chinensis.
 Evidence from experimentation suggests that B. chinensis may reduce native snail populations through competitive exclusion, altering nutrient cycling and decreasing algal biomass (Clark, 2009; Johnson et al., 2009; McAlpine et al., 2016).
 In mesocosm experiments, B. chinensis caused considerable declines in the abundance and growth of L. stagnalis probably through competition for food (Johnson et al., 2009; Kipp et al., 2014).
 However, field studies have not yet confirmed any negative impacts on native gastropod assemblages (Kipp et al., 2014).
 Solomon et al. (2010), found no difference in snail assemblages with respect to B. chinensis presence or abundance in North American lakes.
 However, it has also been reported that some snail species in North America, tend not to occur where B. chinensis is abundant, including native L. stagnalis (Solomon et al., 2010).
 A mesocosm experiment demonstrated that B. chinensis at densities of circa 10 individuals m-2 had stronger effects on L. stagnalis (reduced survival) than on P. gyrina (reduced growth) (Johnson et al., 2009).
+Similar adult B. chinensis densities of 9.02 ind.m-2 have been found in the Eijsder Beemden in a lake where L. stagnalis occurs.
+Therefore, L. stagnalis may be negatively influenced by the presence of B. chinensis in this lake.
 Moreover, it has been suggested that the size advantage of B. chinensis over native species may decrease predator vulnerability of B. chinensis (Waltz, 2008; Johnson et al., 2009).
-B. chinensis has a filtration rate that is similar to invasive Dreissena polymorpha (Pallas, 1771), Dreissena rostriformis bugensis Andrusov, 1897 and Limnoperna fortunei (Dunker, 1857; Olden et al., 2013).
+The lower vulnerability of B. chinensis may result in selective predation of the native common river snail (V. viviparus), a species that occurs at the Eijsder Beemden.
+B. chinensis has a filtration rate that is similar to invasive Dreissena polymorpha (Pallas, 1771).
+Dreissena rostriformis bugensis Andrusov, 1897 and Limnoperna fortunei (Dunker, 1857; Olden et al., 2013).
 Dreissenid mussels have high filtering rates and have great potential to decrease the phytoplankton biomass in ecosystems (MacIsaac et al., 1992; Bunt et al., 1993).
+Dreissenids are absent from several sites where B. chinensis currently occurs (e.g., Amsterdam, Balen, Zutphen, Maasbree, Maasbracht and an isolated lake in the Eijsder Beemden).
+The presence of B. chinensis subjects these sites to higher filtration pressure, potentially influencing ecosystem functioning.